akoskm/akoskm.com/cmiu8xsw1000302l81outd1bg.md

 - **Use `import { type ... }` sparingly** - Only use this syntax when mixing type and value imports from the same module
 - **Be consistent** - Choose one pattern and stick with it across your codebase

+### ESlint

+Looks like there's an ESlint rule `@typescript-eslint/consistent-type-exports` that can help you catch these import statements.
+Check out [Consistent Type Imports and Exports: Why and How](https://typescript-eslint.io/blog/consistent-type-imports-and-exports-why-and-how/#enforcing-with-typescript-eslint).

 ## Conclusion

 The difference between `import type { ... }` and `import { type ... }` might seem minor, but it has real implications for how bundlers process your code.